Walter Elias Disney

 After the war, Disney moved to Kansas City, Missouri, where he took a job with Film Ad Co.
 The firm's principal products were animated advertisements that were shown before feature films.
 Disney had found his calling.
 He loved bringing his drawings to life through the magic of animation.
 Advertising was less than fulfilling, though, so he converted his garage into a studio and, with borrowed equipment, began producing his own shorts, called Laugh-O-Grams.
 But he found it difficult to persuade local theater owners to show them.
 Strapped for cash, Disney gave up his apartment and started living out of his office, surviving on cold beans.
 But it was to no avail.

 It wasn't until he moved to Los Angeles in 1923 and teamed up with his shrewd and kindly older brother, Roy, who took care of business for him, that Walt began to modestly prosper.
 Even so, his first commercially successful creation, Oswald the Lucky Rabbit, was stolen from him.
 Disney had carelessly allowed the character to be copyrighted not under his name, but under his distributor's name.
 It was a mistake Disney would not repeat.
 In subsequent years, he would gain a reputation for keeping close tabs on his creations and insisting on complete control.
+(In 2006, Disney CEO Robert Iger re-acquried the rights to use Oswald the Lucky Rabitt in video games, t-shirts and other merchandise in exchange for allowing football broadcaster Al Michaels to leave his contract with ESPN to join NBC Universal).

 Searching for a replacement for Oswald, Disney hit upon the idea of creating a new cartoon character based on a mouse that had lived in his office in Kansas City.
 As Disney liked to tell it, "Mice gathered in my wastebasket when I worked late at night.
 One of them was my particular friend."